lucbories/devapt/README.md

 # Devapt

-Current version: 1.0.0 beta (do not use in production environment)
+Current version: 0.9.0 (do not use in production environment)

+NPM module isn't available yet, please download devapt source insteed.

+Module would be available before version 1.0.0 final.

 ## What is it?